karmab/kcli/README.rst

    Screenshot

-This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
+This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (using cloudinit).
 It will also report IPS for any vm connected to a dhcp-enabled libvirt network and generally for every vm deployed from this client.
-There is also support for virtualbox and kubevirt
+Futhermore, you can deploy vms using defined profiles or several at once using plans There is support for gcp, aws, kubevirt and ovirt

 Refer to the `documentation <https://kcli.readthedocs.io>`__ for more information